Do you or someone you know want to participate in a clinical study? See information for patients and families.

 NIH Policy on Registration and Results Submission of NIH-Funded Clinical Trials

-The Final Rule for Clinical Trials Registration and Results Information Submission was issued by the U.S. Department of Health and Human Services (HHS) in September 2016.
-The final rule clarifies and expands the regulatory requirements and procedures for submitting registration and summary results information of clinical trials on ClinicalTrials.gov, in accordance with Section 801 of FDAAA (PDF).
-The regulation is effective on January 18, 2017 and responsible parties are expected to be in compliance as of April 18, 2017.
-For additional information on the final rule for FDAAA 801, see History, Policies, and Laws on ClinicalTrials.gov.
+The Final Rule for Clinical Trials Registration and Results Information Submission (42 CFR Part 11) was issued by the U.S. Department of Health and Human Services in September 2016.
+The Final Rule clarifies and expands the regulatory requirements and procedures for submitting registration and summary results information of clinical trials on ClinicalTrials.gov, in accordance with Section 801 of FDAAA (PDF).
+The regulation is effective on January 18, 2017 and responsible parties were expected to be in compliance as of April 18, 2017.
+For additional information on the Final Rule for FDAAA 801, see History, Policies, and Laws on ClinicalTrials.gov.

 - Office of the Federal Register: Final Rule for Clinical Trials Registration and Results Information Submission (September 2016)

-- National Library of Medicine: Archived content from the Final Rule Webinar Series designed to assist responsible parties further their understanding of the the final rule.
+- National Library of Medicine (NLM): Archived content from Final Rule Webinar Series designed to assist responsible parties further their understanding of the Final Rule.

-- National Institutes of Health (NIH): Checklist and Elaboration for Evaluating Whether a Clinical Trial or Study is an Applicable Clinical Trial (PDF) (June 2017)
+- NIH: Checklist and Elaboration for Evaluating Whether a Clinical Trial or Study is an Applicable Clinical Trial (PDF) (June 2018)

 - NIH: Elaboration of Definitions of Responsible Party and Applicable Clinical Trial (PDF): NIH's interpretation of the terms Responsible Party and Applicable Clinical Trial, as used in FDAAA 801 (Draft, March 2009)

-- NIH Office of Extramural Research: What NIH Grantees Need to Know About FDAAA: Information for NIH applicants and grantees about registering a study, submitting results, and certifying compliance in NIH grants and progress reports.
+- NIH OER: ClinicalTrial.gov and FDAAA FAQs - Further Resources for NIH Grantees: Information for NIH applicants and grantees about registering a study, submitting results, and certifying compliance in NIH grants and progress reports.

 - Food and Drug Administration (FDA): FDA's Role: ClinicalTrials.gov Information: Information about the certification form required to accompany certain applications/submissions to FDA and the statement required to be included in informed consent regarding the availability of clinical trial information on ClinicalTrials.gov for Applicable Clinical Trials.